Esylus/Coding-Standards/3_TestingStandards.md

 * Unit tests are short, quick and automated tests that ensure a specific module in your program works.
 * They will test specific functionality of a method or class and have a clear pass / fail condition.
-* With unit tests, developers can make sure their code works and continues to work as they make changes to it in the future.
+* With unit tests, developers ensure their code works and continues to work as they make changes to it in the future.
 * The test only fails when a new bug is introduced or requirements change.
 If it fails, it should be easy to understand why.
 * Unit testing is typically performed by the development team.